-- 25 As outlined throughout this response, BVA supports further restrictions on the use and sale of fireworks to safeguard animal health and welfare.
-Such restrictions should include: - A reduction in the noise limit of fireworks for public use in order to adequately safeguard animal health and welfare.
-We would support setting the maximum noise levels of fireworks intended for public use and sale to 97 dBAI at 15 metres, in line with the RSPCA's recommendation. - Clear labelling of fireworks at point of sale to indicate their noise level to the consumer eg. 'low noise firework' or 'loud firework'. - The restriction of private use of fireworks to agreed traditional dates eg. Bonfire Night (5 November), New Year, Chinese New Year, Diwali.
-This would bring controls on use in line with controls on sale, which requires retailers to have a licence to sell fireworks outside of these traditional dates. - We would therefore support tighter restrictions on the sale of fireworks around Bonfire Night, similar to those for other traditional dates set out in fireworks legislation. - Licensing of all public displays and organised events using fireworks by the relevant authority. - Specific penalties where fireworks are used to cause harm to working horses or dogs when in public service or where employed to provide assistance to individuals with disabilities or medical conditions.
+36 As outlined throughout this response, BVA supports further restrictions on the use and sale of fireworks to safeguard animal health and welfare.
+Such restrictions should include:

-• In addition, we would suggest setting up an on-line registration system for private or residential users of fireworks who intend to hold a private event involving fireworks, other than Category 1, very low hazard fireworks (see paragraph 18 above).
+- A reduction in the noise limit of fireworks for public use in order to adequately safeguard animal health and welfare.
+We would support setting the maximum noise levels of fireworks intended for public use and sale to 97 dBAI at 15 metres, as recommended by the RSPCA. - Clear labelling of fireworks at point of sale to indicate their noise level to the consumer eg. 'low noise firework' or 'loud firework'. - The restriction of private use of fireworks to agreed traditional dates eg. Bonfire Night (5 November), New Year, Chinese New Year, Diwali.
+This would bring controls on use in line with controls on sale, which requires retailers to have a licence to sell fireworks outside of these traditional dates. - We would support tighter restrictions on the sale of fireworks around Bonfire Night, similar to those for other traditional dates set out in fireworks legislation. - Licensing of all public displays and organised events using fireworks by the relevant authority. - Specific penalties where fireworks are used to cause harm to working horses or dogs when in public service or where employed to provide assistance to individuals with disabilities or medical conditions. - In addition, we would suggest setting up an on-line registration system for private or residential users of fireworks who intend to hold a private event involving fireworks, other than Category 1, very low hazard fireworks.